dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 }
 ```

-`GetProcAddress` indicates that the C# code `LpVtbl[1]` **MUST** be used as the Procedure Address Expression to retrieve the function address to call.
+`GetProcAddress` indicates that the C# code given **MUST** be used as the Procedure Address Expression to retrieve the function address to call.
 Any arbritrary code can be inserted into this attribute, so long as the result of the code once evaluated meets the Procedure Address Expression definition.
 For example, this is valid:
 ```cs
 public partial struct IUnknownNullableContainer
 {